kinoyasu/nmslib/README.md

 * **(save file format change)** Optimize memory allocation and alignment.
 The label area of Object is used for storing level of HnswNode.

+* nmslib_vector.knnQuery() : Added optional parameter to specify intended level in the index to search (default 0).
+Currently, it only works at the optimized hnsw index.

 --------(start original README.md from HERE)--------

 =================